radomirbrkovic/php-design-patterns/AbstractFactory/README.md

 The concrete factory must create the correct objects for it's context, insuring that all objects created by the concrete factory chosen to be able to work correctly for a given circumstances.

-In this example we have an abstract factory, `AbstractBookFactory` that specifies two classes, `AbstractPHPBook` and `AbstractMysqlBook`, which will need to be created by the concrete factory.
+In this example we have an abstract factory, `AbstractBookFactory` that specifies two classes, `AbstractPHPBook` and `AbstractMySQLBook`, which will need to be created by the concrete factory.

-The concrete class `OReallyBookFactory` extends `AbstractBookFatvory` and can create the `OReallyPHPBook` and `OReallyMySQLBook` classes which are the correct classes for the context of `OReally`
+The concrete class `OReillyBookFactory` extends `AbstractBookFatvory` and can create the `OReillyPHPBook` and `OReillyMySQLBook` classes which are the correct classes for the context of `OReilly`